pratikfuse/react-mono-repo/README.md

 1. Run `yarn install` to install lerna
 2. Run `yarn bootstrap` to allow `lerna` to bootstrap the project with the required dependencies
 3. Run `web` frontend application - `yarn start`
-4. Build scss and react common components - `yarn build` OR Build in watch mode `yarn dev`
+4. Build scss and react common components - `yarn build`
+5. Run `yarn start`

+App will be running on <strong>http://localhost:3000</strong>

 ## Tracking dependency versions